NEZNAMY/TAB/README.md

 ## Introduction
 Here it is.
 After countless requests to go opensource, I did it to make those people quiet.
 It worked.
-It's already been almost a year and I still can't see any positives of it.
-This way I just provided trash talkers on paper discord more ways to *do their job* on this plugin.
+It's already been a year and I still can't see any positives of it.
+This way I just made it easier for everyone to make a plugin as good, so people can stop using it and switch to something better.

 ## Compiling